altipla-consulting/baster/README.md

 # baster

-Reverse proxy with LetsEncrypt and Kubernetes capabilities
+Reverse proxy with LetsEncrypt and Kubernetes capabilities.